How to Send Cheers

 View Cheers

 Click the link in the Cheers email: You will be notified by email whenever you get Cheers.
-Just click the link to view it in TINYpulse.
+Just click the link to view it in Limeade Listening.

 Slack: Your administrators can set up a real-time Cheers feed as a new channel in your company's Slack application.
-Check out this article to learn more about Slack integration or contact your company's TINYpulse administrator to see if this is right for you.
+Check out this article to learn more about Slack integration or contact your company's Limeade Listening administrator to see if this is right for you.

-Engage Cheers feed: Engage is the best way for companies to improve their transparency and give employees more visibility into TINYpulse.
-It also allows employees to see a real-time Cheers feed in their TINYpulse view so they can take a scroll through to see the positivity floating around whenever they would like.
+Engage Cheers feed: Engage is the best way for companies to improve their transparency and give employees more visibility into Limeade Listening.
+It also allows employees to see a real-time Cheers feed in their Limeade Listening view so they can take a scroll through to see the positivity floating around whenever they would like.
 Consider turning on the Engage Cheers feed if you are an administrator and are interested in becoming even more open and transparent by celebrating Cheers.

 Scrolling Cheers feed: Administrators can access the scrolling Cheers feed which is perfect to put up on a public TV in your office.
 Employees can take a few minutes to look at it for a constant reminder of the good work that is being done, with a bit of extra recognition at the same time.